harshnisar/ml-india/_posts/2016-09-22-ml-india-interview-mayank-vatsa.md

 <img src="https://media.licdn.com/mpr/mpr/shrinknp_200_200/AAEAAQAAAAAAAAIiAAAAJDk0MzYzYzA5LTc1N2QtNDBmMy1hM2JjLThmNzcyZDBkOWUzYg.jpg" align='left' style="margin-right:5px; margin-top:9px; margin-left:5px; width:30%">
-[Dr. Mayank Vatsa](https://www.iiitd.edu.in/~mayank/){:target="_blank"} is an associate professor at Indraprastha Institute of Information Technology, Delhi (IIIT-D), India.
+[Dr. Mayank Vatsa](https://www.iiitd.edu.in/~mayank/){:target="_blank"} is an associate professor at Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi), India.
 He received the M.S. and Ph.D. degrees in computer science from West Virginia University, Morgantown, WV, USA, in 2005 and 2008, respectively.
-He has authored more than 150 publications in refereed journals, book chapters, and conferences.
+He has authored more than 200 publications in refereed journals, book chapters, and conferences.
 His research has been funded by the Unique Identification Authority of India and DIT.
 He was a recipient of the FAST Award Project by DST, India.
 His areas of interest are biometrics, image processing, machine learning, and information fusion.
+He is the Vice President (Publications) of IEEE Biometrics Council, Area Editor of Information Fusion Journal (Elsevier), and Associate Editor of IEEE Access.

 Mayank on ..